-- 13. (1) The Presiding Officer must regulate the number of electors to be admitted to the polling station at any time and must exclude all other persons except- - (a) the candidates and their polling agents; - (b) any assistant Presiding Officer or clerk appointed to attend at the polling station to assist the Presiding Officer; - (c) police officers on duty; - (d) the Returning Officer; and - (e) electors, and the companions of incapacitated electors. - (2) No person other than the Returning Officer, Presiding Officer, Assistant Presiding Officer, or clerk may communicate with an elector at a polling station, and the Presiding Officer may order any other person so communicating to leave the polling station. - (3) Any person who misconducts himself or herself in a polling station or fails to comply with the lawful directions of the Presiding Officer may immediately, by order of the Presiding Officer, be removed from the polling station by a police officer in or near the polling station and the person so removed must not, without the permission of the Presiding Officer, enter again the polling station during that day. - (4) It is an offence for a person to -
+- 13. (1) The Presiding Officer must regulate the number of electors to be admitted to the polling station at any time and must exclude all other persons except- - (a) the candidates and their polling agents; - (b) any assistant Presiding Officer or clerk appointed to attend at the polling station to assist the Presiding Officer; - (c) police officers on duty; - (d) the Returning Officer; - (e) electors, and the companions of incapacitated electors; - official election observers, numbering no more than two per polling station, whose presence in polling stations has been authorised, in advance, by the Returning Officer4. - (2) No person other than the Returning Officer, Presiding Officer, Assistant Presiding Officer, or clerk may communicate with an elector at a polling station, and the Presiding Officer may order any other person so communicating to leave the polling station. - (3) Any person who misconducts himself or herself in a polling station or fails to comply with the lawful directions of the Presiding Officer may immediately, by order of the Presiding Officer, be removed from the polling station by a police officer in or near the polling station and the person so removed must not, without the permission of the Presiding Officer, enter again the polling station during that day. - (4) It is an offence for a person to -